DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/extra data - full reference.md

 **Used on:** REFR[LIGH]

-A list of water plane references that reflect this light.
+A list of water plane references that reflect this ref.
 Displayed in the "Reflected by" tab on the Reference dialog, when that tab is present.

+Refs must be added to this list manually; the user can do this while viewing either a water plane or something to be reflected in a water plane, by right-clicking the listview.
+(Note that the CK has a bug wherein when you right-click a water plane's listview and add a static, it updates `ExtraReflectorRefs` on the static, but not the run-time-only `ExtraReflectedRefs` on the water, and so the water plane's listview never updates.)

 Refs must be persistent in order to reflect or refract other refs.
 Non-persistent refs will not be added to the dynamically-computed `ExtraWaterLightRefs`.